Inter-Parliamentary Alliance on China: Hong Kong National Security Law

 The passing of the National Security Law in Hong Kong was met with severe condemnation and calls to action from members of the Alliance.
 A joint statement from the co-chairs of the Alliance called for an international “lifeboat” scheme for Hong Kong citizens at risk of political persecution, and for countries to “review and recalibrate” relations with China in order to reduce “strategic dependency”.

 In a coordinated bi-partisan response IPAC members Senator Marco Rubio, Senator Bob Menendez, Representative Mike Gallagher and Representative Joaquin Castro introduced the Hong Kong Safe Harbor Act in both chambers of the US Congress.

 IPAC members also made public statements on the issue in Australia, the European Union, Italy, Japan, Lithuania and the United Kingdom.

 No Extradition to Hong Kong

 The Alliance is coordinating efforts to call for no extradition to Hong Kong, where it claims the rule of law is severely compromised following the passing of the National Security Law.

-The campaign saw quick success as Australia and Canada suspended their extradition treaties with Hong Kong.
-New Zealand, the United Kingdom and the United States have announced a review of extradition arrangements in response to the campaign.
+Australia and Canada suspended their extradition treaties with Hong Kong, followed by United Kingdom, United States and New Zealand.